mason-munoz/TripMe-Django-Project/README.md

 # TripMe ✈️

+Welcome to **TripMe**, my very first Django project!
+I built this comprehensive travel management web application from scratch to sharpen my backend development skills and deepen my understanding of the Django framework.

-TripMe is a comprehensive travel management web application built with Django.
-It provides a platform to browse destinations, manage customer travel profiles, and search for available trips.
-This project demonstrates proficiency in Python, Django, PostgreSQL, relational database design, and frontend integration using Bootstrap.
+TripMe provides a platform to browse destinations, manage customer travel profiles, and search for available trips.
+This project demonstrates my proficiency in Python, Django, PostgreSQL, relational database design, and frontend integration using Bootstrap.

 > **Note:** This project was coded entirely by hand without the use of AI assistance, demonstrating my solid fundamental knowledge of backend web development, MVC architecture, and Python.